dockur/dnsmasq/readme.md

 ## FAQ

-  * ### Something is already binding to port `53`, how do I workaround that?
+  * ### Port 53 is already in use?

-  If some process on the host is already binding port `53` you may see an error similar to the following:
+  If some process on the host is already binding to port `53`, you may see an error similar to the following:

   ```